A few of our maintenance clients have contacted us regarding tent caterpillars in their trees that are now crawling up building structures. Yiiiikes!

 According to local horticulturist Darren Strenge, these are the options available to us and anyone else dealing with tent caterpillars in the landscape:

 Option 1: Live with it.
 The majority of affected trees survive and after the caterpillars disappear in June, the trees will leaf out again and be looking normal by August if not sooner.

 Option 2: Prune out the silken tents produced by the caterpillars.
 The best time to do this is when the caterpillars are still young.
 In Kitsap County, this is usually mid to late April.
 With an extension pruner or pole saw, you can reach up and prune out branches with tents on them.

 Option 3: It’s too late to do it this year, but NEXT winter when the branches are bare and easier to see, look over your tree’s branches looking for the golden egg masses of the Western Tent Caterpillar.
 When you find some, scrape them off.

 If you elect to spray, here are his rules for spraying:

-Many thanks to Darren Strenge for taking the time to write this blog post which provides very useful information.
+Many thanks to Darren Strenge for the very useful information.
 He provides pest, disease and plant health consultation to Kitsap County and be contacted at firstname.lastname@example.org.

 Thanks for reading our blog.
 Northwest Construction & Landscape, LLC is a Kitsap County landscaping company that offers landscaping, decorative concrete and lawn maintenance services to homes and businesses across Kitsap and Pierce counties.